jhonellemoore/ios101-project-code/README.md

 ## Video Walkthrough

-Here is a reminder on how to embed Loom videos on GitHub.
-Feel free to remove this reminder once you upload your README.
+Here is a walkthrough of the application.
 <div>
     <a href="https://www.loom.com/share/be04ddcdb6c345a283f20a3ce3b551f9?sid=f7624507-3f95-4d7f-bc6e-9b59a7f4d889">
     </a>